 - Submission of the same work in two or more courses without prior written approval of the professors of the courses involved.

-- Submission of any work not actually produced by the student submitting the work without full and clear written acknowledgement of the actual author or creator of the work.
+- Submission of any work not actually produced by the student submitting the work without full and clear written acknowledgment of the actual author or creator of the work.

 If a faculty member suspects a student of academic dishonesty, the faculty member notifies the student of this concern.
 Once this notification has occurred, the student is prohibited from seeking to withdraw from the course pending the result of a possible investigation.
 If academic dishonesty is suspected, the faculty member must email all evidence and documentation to email@example.com.